-ISB-CGC stores high-level clinical, biospecimen, and molecular data from the main NCI programs in the BigQuery project isb-cgc.
+ISB-CGC stores high-level clinical, biospecimen, and molecular data from the main NCI programs in the BigQuery projects isb-cgc-bq and isb-cgc.
 It also stores a large amount of metadata about files that are stored in the GDC Google Cloud Storage, as well as genome reference sources (e.g. GENCODE, miRBase, etc.).
-All of these data sets and tables are completely open access and available to the research community.
+Most of these data sets and tables are completely open access and available to the research community.